 So what is PNI?
-While the actual scientific study behind PNI is called psychoneuroimmunology, in simple terms, "P" stands for psychology, "N" stands for neurology, "I" stands for Immunology.
+While the scientific study behind PNI is called Psychoneuroimmunology, in simple terms, P stands for psychology, N for neurology and I for Immunology.
 Neurology and Immunology have been the foundation of much of current knowledge about MS. However, we are learning that both the neurological and immunological systems are completely tied up with the psychological system.

 How this happens is something we intend to explain in a later article.
 This connection probably does not come as a shock to most of you but researchers tend to work in very strict fields and do not easily see the connection.
-Therefore, the MS Society wants to put the "P" firmly back into the mix.
-We feel that by doing so we can better understand how we can help people, help researchers better understand the complexity of the human body and therefore what other questions they should be asking, and most of all, we hope to gain a better understanding of the "P" in the puzzle leading a person to getting MS.
+Therefore, the MS Society wants to put the 'P' firmly back into the mix.
+We feel that by doing so we can better understand how we can help people with MS, help researchers better understand the complexity of the human body and to reassess the questions they should be asking, and most of all, we hope to gain a better understanding of the 'P' in the puzzle that leads to a person getting MS.